Distinguished regular supercuspidal representations: Introduction

-On the other hand, the properties of distinguished representations have become another main theme in the study of automorphic representations, especially after Jacquet and his collaborators' work on various automorphic periods.
-The basic question is to determine when the representations are distinguished, which we call distinction problem for short.
-For tame supercuspidal representations, Hakim and Murnaghan \cite{hm08} develop a general theory for this problem.
-They give a criterion and even obtain an multiplicity formula, but in terms of the generic cuspidal data.
-Using this theory together with Howe's construction, Hakim and his collaborators successfully obtain much simpler criterion in terms of Howe's data for several typical involutions of general linear groups, e.g. see \cite{hj12}, \cite{hak13} and earlier work \cite{hm02a}, \cite{hm02b}.
-However, it seems hard to treat the distinction problem for general involutions of reductive groups uniformly.
+For tame supercuspidal representations, Hakim and Murnaghan \cite{hm08} gave a criterion to detect the distinction with respect to symmetric spaces, and even obtained a multiplicity formula in terms of the generic cuspidal data.
+Using this theory together with Howe's construction, Hakim and his collaborators successfully obtained much simpler criterions in terms of Howe's data for several typical involutions of $\GL_n$, e.g. see \cite{hj12,hak13} and earlier work \cite{hm02a,hm02b}.
+To apply Hakim--Murnaghan's result to concrete examples, it needs a further delicate analysis.

-Another input in the study of distinguished representations is Sakellaridis and Venkatesh's proposal \cite{sv}, called relative Langlands program, whose aim is to understand the relation between distinction and Langlands functoriality systematically.
-Their formulation in the context of spherical varieties is much broader, compared with the concern of this article on symmetric spaces.

-Our goal is to combine the above ingredients together to investigate distinguished regular supercuspidal representations further.
-We aim to give a simple and natural criterion for these representations to be distinguished.
+On the other hand, distinguished representations have a conjectural deep relation with the Langlands functoriality, which is the so-called relative Langlands program nowadays.
+We refer to Sakellaridis and Venkatesh's work \cite{sv} for a systematic exposition.
+To understand this relation, we have to assume the local Langlands correspondence.
+For regular supercuspidal representations, Kaletha \cite{kal} showed how to organize them into the $L$-packets attached to the regular supercuspidal $L$-parameters in the framework of rigid inner twists, which generalizes previous works \cite{ree08,dr09,dr10,ka14,ry14,kal15}.
+Our second goal is to apply our criterion for distinguished regular supercuspidal representations to the relative Langlands program.